Marilyn Buck: Support for the New Afrikan Independence Movement

 In 1979, Assata Shakur, who had been convicted of killing a policeman, escaped from a New Jersey prison with help from a number of associates outside.
 In 1983, Buck was recaptured and convicted of participating in Shakur's escape.

-Along with a number of BLA members and supporters, Buck was convicted of conspiracies to commit armed robbery in the Brinks robbery of 1981 in which a guard and two police officers were killed.
-She allegedly drove the getaway car as well as helping to obtain a safe house and weapons.
-During the investigation into the armed robbery and killings, investigators found weapons and papers in an apartment in East Orange, New Jersey rented by "Carol Durant", an alias of Buck.
+Along with a number of Black Liberation Army members and supporters, Buck was convicted of conspiracies to commit armed robbery in the Brinks robbery of 1981, in which a guard and two police officers were killed.
+She allegedly drove one of the getaway cars, as well as helping to obtain a safe house and weapons.
+During the investigation into the armed robbery and killings, investigators found weapons and papers in an apartment in East Orange, New Jersey, rented by "Carol Durant," an alias of Buck.

 Papers there led police to an address in Mount Vernon, New York, where they found bloody clothing and ammunition belonging to Buck.
-Earlier in 1981, Buck participated in a similar armed robbery of a Brinks truck in the Bronx, during which one of the guards was murdered.

 Resistance Conspiracy case

 In 1985, Buck and six others were convicted in the Resistance Conspiracy case, a series of bombings in protest of United States foreign policy in the Middle East and Central America.

 The May 12, 1988, indictment described the goal of the conspiracy as being "to influence, change and protest policies and practices of the United States Government concerning various international and domestic matters through the use of violent and illegal means" and charged the seven with bombing the United States Capitol building, three military installations in the Washington, D.C., area, and four sites in New York City.
-Warnings were called in and no one was injured.
+Warnings were called in before each of these bombings and no one was injured.
 The Capitol was targeted in retaliation for recent U.S. military invasions of Grenada and Lebanon.
 The military sites bombed were the National War College at Fort McNair, the Washington Navy Yard Computer Center, and the Washington Navy Yard Officers Club.
 In New York City, the Staten Island Federal Building, the Israeli Aircraft Industries Building, the South African consulate, and the offices of the Patrolmen's Benevolent Association were bombed or targeted.
-Six of those charged in the case have since been released from prison and one was never captured.
+Six of those charged in the case have since been released from prison, and one was never captured.